 A Certain City Event

-To make a long story short, we discovered that all the churches who participated in this event were either liberal Protestant churches that held unbiblical views about the content of the gospel and the identity of Jesus, or they were churches that preached something equivalent to the prosperity gospel.
+To make a long story short, we discovered that all the churches that participated in this event were either liberal Protestant churches that held unbiblical views about the content of the gospel and the identity of Jesus, or they were churches that preached something equivalent to the prosperity gospel.
 We certainly considered that our own participation might be distinctive.
 However, we were unsure that the community would see it that way, regardless of how clear we might try to be on the differences between our church and the others.
 And then there was the issue of what it might say if every conversation we had was about how different we were from all the other churches.
 Would the community simply walk away thinking that Christians are divisive?

-As much as we love our city and want to see more of its people come to faith in the gospel, and as much as we wanted to use our participation in that day to let people in the community know about our church, we decided that the best way for us to “love Elgin” was not to participate in this event.
-Could it have have helped us make disciples for Jesus?
+As much as we love our city and want to see more of its people come to faith in the gospel, and as much as we wanted to use our participation on that day to let people in the community know about our church, we decided that the best way for us to “love Elgin” was not to participate in this event.
+Could it have helped us make disciples for Jesus?
 Maybe.
 But there was also the possibility that it would have hindered that same goal.
 By cooperating in this way with these churches, we could have confused the community about what the gospel is, the kind of life it requires of us, and, in short, what it means to be a disciple of Jesus.

 A Particular Soup Kitchen